Are you ready to experience the Disney World parks like never before?

 But, if you aren’t a fan of late nights or if you have a longer trip, you may not need extra time in a park and the price may not be (as) worth it to you.

-In addition, if you have small kids, we’d highly recommend you think about whether or not they are able to staying up super late.
+In addition, if you have small kids, we’d highly recommend you think about whether they can stay up super late.
 But, to be fair to little ones everywhere, we have ridden buses back to our resorts after an After Hours events with plenty of small kids hanging in stronger than the adults, so your little ones may be able to do the same.

 6 reasons to love Disney After Hours